 - Expected Result – This step marks the expected result after the test step execution.
 This used to assert the test case.
 E.g. – search results related to ‘apple’ should be displayed.

 - Actual Result – In this step, we specify the actual result after the test step execution.
 E.g. – search results with ‘apple’ keyword were displayed.

 - Status/Test Result – In this step, we mark the test case as pass or fail based on the expected and actual result.
 Possible values can be – Pass, Fail, Not executed.

 - Test Executed by – In this field we specify the tester’s name who executed the test case and marked the test case as pass or fail.

-Now you can download the test case template from here – TestCaseTemplate.xlsx.
-Along with the template we have provided a sample test case for your reference.
-The template is provided as xlsx, you can format the template as per your requirement.
+Now you can download the test case template in Xls format.
+Along with the template, we have also provided a sample test case for your reference.